matteo-pallini/drabbit17.github.io/_posts/2020-12-29-the-value-of-writing.md

 - [The elements of Style](https://www.amazon.co.uk/Elements-Style-Fourth-William-Strunk-ebook) contains some good principles and a section on misused words and expressions that could be used as a good reference
 - [Sandy Maguire post on writing technical posts](https://reasonablypolymorphic.com/blog/writing-technical-posts) presents one of the two main principles I always keep in mind, write in a way that makes it easy to “skim for concepts”.
 In a nutshell, the beginning of each section of writing should make it very easy to identify what concept you want to convey.
 - The other main principle I always keep in mind comes from [Eaton Phil blog](https://notes.eatonphil.com/writing-to-be-read.html), and it’s about optimizing your writing to be read
-- Also [Julian Shapiro guide on writing](https://www.julian.com/guide/write/intro) is quite nice.
+- [Julian Shapiro guide on writing](https://www.julian.com/guide/write/intro) is quite nice.
 It offers a nice high-level framework for writing as well as several pragmatic pieces of advice.
+- It's worth keeping in mind [Paul Graham's formula for useful writing](http://paulgraham.com/useful.html): importance + novelty + correctness + strength (+ simplicity).
+I try to keep the formula in mind, without letting it tie my hands.
+Another gem from the essay worth thinking about "Useful writing makes claims that are as strong as they can be made without becoming false".

 Resources that I haven’t read yet, but I should:
 - [On writing well](https://www.amazon.co.uk/Writing-Well-30th-Anniversary)